B & B Chinchillas

 Chinchillas can make wonderful pets.
 They are the perfect pet for the smaller home or apartment that may not be large enough for cats and dogs.
 They are typically gentle and inquisitive and love attention.
 For the most part, they are a hypo-allergenic pet, as they do not have the dander that cats and dogs tend to have and their fur is so dense that they do not have any problems with ticks, mites or fleas.
 Some people may have a reaction to their hay or dust bath, but usually this is quite manageable.

 Chinchillas are generally healthy and easy to care for.
 They do not require any vaccinations and usually do not even require veterinary care.
 They are also quite clean and do not have an odor, themselves.
 If you do not clean their bedding regularly, however, that will stink!

-Chinchillas are nocturnal, which means they will be more active in the evening and night time hours.
+Chinchillas are more active in the morning and evening hours.
 However, they can be quite adaptable to most schedules.
-Just be sure to give your chin time to adjust to a new schedule and new surroundings.
-He may take a few days to a week or more to feel comfortable in his new home.
-Be patient with him through this time period and let him get used to you and his new home.
+They may take a few days to a week or more to feel comfortable in their new home.
+Be patient with them through this time period and let them get used to you and their new home.

 The following is an overview of how to care for your new chin and what you will need.

 Due to the environment that chinchillas come from, they do not need a big variety of food.
 Pellets, hay and water are the essentials!